metal3d/docker-auto-dnsmasq/README.md

 It's possible to share dnsmasq resolution to docker containers.
 This is very useful to be able to resolve others containers domain names from one container.

-Also, it activate the resolution between containers that are not in the same "docker network".
+Also, it activates the resolution between containers that are not in the same "docker network".

 To make it working, set the `USE_DNSMASQ_IN_DOCKER` option to "true":